 Left-side air bag circuit high resistance could be caused by damaged White-Light Blue wire (circuit 1257), damaged Brown-Light Blue wire (circuit 1258), damaged left-side air bag module or disconnected left-side air bag module.

-OK pressed on and wiggled conectors and had light go out. then did same and light came on.
+OK pressed on and wiggled conectors and had light go out.
+Then did same and light came on.
 Harness not available at dealer.
 Not able to find replacement connector kits or connectors.
-Can i disconnect the modual, and then solder thest wires together?
+Can I disconnect the modual, and then solder thest wires together?
 Len

-first off try at a junk yard. if you cant find the connector you need to solder in then you can get a regular air bag connector and carefully take apart that connector and use the wires and terminals in that one to put into your old connector and then apply a mild amount of epoxy to it and push it in untill the resistance is good and hold until it starts to set and you should be good to go. if you want you can get a 3.6 ohm resistor and solder it in the wires but that will disable the air bag that you are by-passing
+First off try at a junk yard.
+If you cant find the connector you need to solder in then you can get a regular air bag connector and carefully take apart that connector and use the wires and terminals in that one to put into your old connector and then apply a mild amount of epoxy to it and push it in untill the resistance is good and hold until it starts to set and you should be good to go.
+If you want you can get a 3.6 ohm resistor and solder it in the wires but that will disable the air bag that you are by-passing